Spring 2026We have now finished for this season. We re-open for reserve orders for next season from 1st June.

 Unlike many pears of French origin, Fondante d'Automne fruits reliably in the English climate, and is not susceptible to the usual pear diseases.

-Recommended pollinators for Fondante d'Automne pear trees
+Which pollinators are recommended for Fondante d'Automne pear trees?

 Fondante d'Automne is not self-fertile, so you will need another different but compatible variety planted nearby in order to produce fruit.
 The following varieties are good pollinators for Fondante d'Automne.
 If you are not sure about pollination requirements just ask us.